-Exchange transfusion of the neonate is a potentially life-saving intervention that involves removing aliquots of blood and replacing with donor blood in order to remove abnormal blood components and circulating toxins whilst maintaining adequate circulating blood volume.
-In the case of the neonate this is primarily performed to remove antibodies and excess bilirubin.
+Exchange transfusion is a potentially life-saving intervention that involves removing aliquots of the neonate's innate blood and replacing with donor blood in order to remove abnormal blood components and circulating toxins whilst maintaining adequate circulating blood volume.
+In the case of the neonate, this procedure is primarily performed to remove antibodies and excess bilirubin.